-Figure 104: Upload Assumption File - Expanded Fields

 In the File Description field, enter your assumption about a data submission.
 You have 500 characters of total text to comment about your submission in this section.

-Note: Click the Show More tab to display all Supported File Formats available in the Module for you to use in your Assumption File upload.

 Click Select File to browse your desktop and upload your Assumption File to the Module.
 You may also drag your Assumption File into the Select File box.
-Refer to Figure 105.